Skip to main content

 REBOOK

-Moves values from one member to another within the same level.
+Moves values from one level value to another within the same level.

 Choosing between similar functions

-• Use DROPLEVEL when you want to remove specific granularity (and anything finer) from a dimension.
+• Use DROPLEVEL when you want to remove specific granularity from a dimension

-• Use ROLLUP when you know the desired target levels.
+• Use ROLLUP when you know the target levels

 • Use DISTRIBUTE to allocate values down using a distribution key.

-• Use REDISTRIBUTE when allocation should happen only within defined clusters/groups.
+• Use REDISTRIBUTE when allocation should happen only within defined clusters.

-• Use REBOOK when you move values from one member to another (reclassification).
+• Use REBOOK when you want to move values from one level value to another

-• Use DISTRIBUTE/REDISTRIBUTE when you split totals across multiple members using weights.
+• Use DISTRIBUTE or REDISTRIBUTE when you want to split totals across multiple level values using weights

 Pitfalls & troubleshooting

-• Result is too aggregated: check whether + / - aligned to shared dimensions; make the intended shape explicit with ROLLUP or ROLLUP_TO.
+• Result is too aggregated: check whether + or - aligned to shared dimensions; make the intended shape explicit with ROLLUP or ROLLUP_TO.

-• Result is too granular / large: check whether * or / expanded across combined dimensions or whether an EXPAND introduced additional levels and thereby changed the totals.
+• Result is too granular or too large: check whether * or / expanded across combined dimensions or whether an EXPAND added more detail than intended.

-• Result is empty after reshaping: confirm referenced levels/members exist and labels match exactly (spelling/case).
+• Result is empty after reshaping: confirm referenced levels/level values exist and labels match exactly (spelling/case).

 • Unexpected allocation results: verify the distribution key node has values at the target detail and that totals behave as expected after distribution.